 Majed leads CPCON's operations in the Middle East, specializing in fixed asset management, depreciation strategies, and financial reporting compliance for organizations across the region.

 Understanding the useful life of fixed assets is crucial for accurate depreciation calculations, financial reporting, and tax compliance.
 This comprehensive guide provides detailed useful life tables for various asset categories and explains how to apply them effectively.
+For a detailed walkthrough of MACRS depreciation methods and recovery periods, see our MACRS depreciation guide.

 What is Useful Life?